Program OverviewPrinter Friendly

 Qualified college or university graduates may gain direct admission into year two (semester three) of the three-year Software Engineering Technology program and receive their advanced diploma in four semesters (plus two work terms).

-Whether balancing the books, editing photographs or producing a movie, it wouldn't be possible without the latest software programs.
+Whether you want to send a message to a friend, join a social media website or upload a video to a website, it wouldn't be possible without the latest software programs.
 In this advanced diploma program, you won't just be using software, you'll learn to design, develop and maintain it.